An0ther0ne/pypiano/README.md

 * Special algorithm for seamless frequency transition and noise reduction
 * Use callback procedure for directly calculate sound waveform
 * Sine, square, saw or triangle waveforms
+* Additional tools for watch form and spectrum audio signal

 ## Used keys: